viamrobotics/docs/docs/services/data/_index.md

 ---

 The data management service is a robust solution for handling machine data, allowing you to capture data, sync it to the cloud, and query it.
-Using the data management service, you can collect data from different parts of a robot, IoT device, or any other machine.
-Once collected, you can securely sync data to the cloud, and view, query, or manage it directly in the cloud without needing to manually gather data from each machine.
+You can collect data from your robots, IoT devices, or any other machines, and sync all the data to one place in the cloud without needing to manually gather data from each machine.

 {{<imgproc src="/services/data/data_management.png" resize="x1100" declaredimensions=true alt="Data is captured on the machine, uploaded to the cloud, and then deleted off local storage." class="imgzoom" >}}